Nelson, British Columbia: Attractions

 In 1998, Nelson was highlighted as the "Number One Small Town Arts Community in Canada" by the publisher of The 100 Best Small Arts Towns in America, and is home to a large and diverse artisan community.

 The annual Artwalk, a display of artwork at various venues around town, features local talent where trippers and artwalkers (as the locals call them) can get an up close and personal look at the studios and creative processes of local artisans.
-July, August and September mark three months of exhibitions throughout the downtown core in variety of galleries and local businesses.
-Each month has a separate grand opening, (usually the first Friday evening of the month), which includes refreshments, musicians, pan-handlers and artwork for locals and visitors to enjoy as they stroll through downtown Nelson.
+July, August, and September mark three months of exhibitions throughout the downtown core in a variety of galleries and local businesses.
+Each month has a separate grand opening (usually the first Friday evening of the month), which includes refreshments, musicians, panhandlers, and artwork for locals and visitors to enjoy as they stroll through downtown Nelson.

-The Cottonwood Community Market, located at Cottonwood Falls Park, takes place every Saturday from May through October.
-The Downtown Local Market happens on Baker Street every Wednesday from June through September.
-Marketfest, a lively nighttime street market in the heart of Nelson's downtown, happens on the last Friday of the month in June, July, and August.
+The Nelson Farmers Market located at Cottonwood Falls Park takes place every Saturday from May through October.
+The Downtown Farmers Market happens on Baker Street every Wednesday from June through September.
+Market Night, a lively nighttime street market in the heart of Nelson's downtown, happens twice each summer.
 The markets all offer regional farm produce, delicious foods, and a variety of locally hand-crafted products.

 Two local hiking trails are popular.
 The Pulpit Rock Trail offers a short but somewhat challenging hike that ends with a view of the city.
-After Pulpit Rock the trail continues up the spine of Elephant Mountain (as the locals call it) to more postcard views, and eventually to the radio towers which are visible from everywhere in the city.
-Hikers venturing beyond Pulpit Rock should have basic wilderness gear and exercise common sense.
-Public access to the Pulpit Rock trail has been restored with the opening, in the spring of 2009, of a new access point several hundred metres west of the old trail head, which was on private land.
+After Pulpit Rock, the trail continues up the spine of Elephant Mountain (an informal local name for Mount Nelson) to more postcard views and eventually to the radio towers visible everywhere in the city.
+Hikers venturing beyond Pulpit Rock should have essential wilderness gear and exercise common sense.
+Public access to the Pulpit Rock trail has been restored with the opening, in the spring of 2009, of a new access point several hundred metres west of the old trailhead, which was on private land.

 In the winter, skiing and snowboarding are Nelson's primary outdoor activities.
-Thirty minutes south of town is the Whitewater Ski Resort, which provides access, (via one triple chairlift, one double chairlift, one quad chairlift, and a handle tow), to 396 m of beginner to advanced terrain.
-The resort also provides access to hundreds of kilometres of off-piste skiing and back country touring.
-In 2012 Nelson and Rossland, a small city southwest of Nelson, were jointly voted the best ski locales in North America by the readers of California-based Powder magazine.
+Thirty minutes south of town is the Whitewater Ski Resort, which provides access (via one triple chairlift, one double chairlift, one quad chairlift, and a handle tow) to 396 m of beginner to advanced terrain.
+The resort also provides access to hundreds of kilometres of off-piste skiing and back-country touring.
+In 2012, Nelson and Rossland, a small city southwest of Nelson, were jointly voted the best ski locales in North America by the readers of California-based Powder magazine.

-Mountain biking is part of the local culture, and Nelson offers a wide variety of MTB-oriented trails for all experience levels.
+Mountain biking is part of the local culture, and Nelson offers mountain bike-oriented trails for a variety of experience levels.

 Rock climbing is also a popular summer activity.
-Kootenay Crag, Hall Siding, Grohman Narrows and CIC Bluffs are popular city crags.
+Kootenay Crag, Hall Siding, Grohman Narrows, and CIC Bluffs are popular city crags.
 Slocan Bluffs and Kinnaird are in nearby Slocan City and Castlegar.
-2003 saw bouldering take off in Nelson, with extensive new development of bouldering areas in Grohman Narrows and nearby Robson.
+The year 2003 saw bouldering take off in Nelson, with extensive new development of bouldering areas in Grohman Narrows and nearby Robson.